Kinometric Kinometric Data Analyzer Test / Debug Tool

 CheckWhat It DetectsAction TakenStatus

-Jailbreak/Root DetectionCompromised device OSUser warned, may restrict PHI accessPlanned
+Jailbreak/Root DetectionCompromised device OS — su binaries, test-keys build tags, Magisk/SuperSU packagesUser warned, may restrict PHI accessActive

 No Hardcoded CredentialsSecrets in source codeDev backdoor removed, REST API replaces SFTPActive